lkmeta/KNN-search-algorithm/README.md

 You can find [here](https://github.com/lkmeta/KNN-search-algorithm/tree/main/diagrams) all the graphs as we described before.

 Note: We faced some problems with 2 matrices when we tried to read and test them with the Scripts.
-Specially, for "features.csv" matrix we couldn't get the needed data for the graphs.
+Moreover, we couldn't get the needed data to create the graphs for "features.csv" matrix.
-Also, for "BBC.txt" we couldn't run some of the combinations we wanted to test.
+Also, for "BBC.txt" we couldn't run some of the combinations with v1 function.